zb-coder/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

+- Pair programming and group work helped me develop the skill of being able to adapt.
+Not only to new ways of working/ learning but also to working with different people.
+- Completed final group project in MERN stack ina high pressure team environment using paring and TDD.
+-
 ## Hobbies, Interests and other stuff

 Any cool stuff that makes you a super part of a software development team